-The concept of remote work is not new to the organizations worldwide.
-With constant technological innovations and digitization of businesses, many companies have opted to either hire employees who work from a remote location, often a different country, or set up remote teams in certain countries.
+The concept of remote work is not new to organizations worldwide.
+With constant technological innovations and digitization of businesses, many companies have opted to hire employees who work remotely, often in a different country, or set up remote teams in certain countries.
 However, employing remote workers or setting up remote teams come with many legal challenges.
-Therefore, it is important to know those legal pitfalls before you formalise your remote work policy.
+Therefore, it is important to know those legal pitfalls before you formalize your remote work policy.

-A strong work policy not only helps in keeping employees disciplined and in sync with the company’s culture, it also saves you from landing into legal troubles.
+A firm work policy not only helps in keeping employees disciplined and in sync with the company’s culture, but it also saves you from landing into legal troubles.
 Similarly, companies need to have remote work policies for the smooth functioning of their employees.

-Here are a few points one should be careful of while formalising the remote work policy:
+Here are a few points one should be careful of while formalizing the remote work policy:

-Similarly, if you have an employee with a disability who needs to work from their reasonable accommodation under ADA, you need to provide appropriate support to them.
+Similarly, if you have an employee with a disability who needs to work from their reasonable accommodation under ADA, you need to provide the employee with appropriate support.
 Ignoring such employees means you can face a disability discrimination lawsuit.
 So, it is essential to have a remote work policy in place to support these employees.

-When employees work remotely, all communication and information exchange occur in a decentralized environment.
+When employees work remotely, all communication and information exchange occurs in a decentralized environment.
 This means sensitive data and information exchange happen over wireless networks.
 Thus, privacy and data security should be the topmost concern of your company.
 Ensure that everyone, including your remote employees, knows your privacy and security policy and follows them.
 Have a strong Information Security team to enforce the policy across the organization.
 It is a good idea to have your remote employees use a virtual private network or VPN, which can keep their web browsing secure.
-Additionally, ensure data on personal computers are protected by encrypting hard drives.
+Additionally, ensure protection for the data on personal computers by encrypting hard drives.
 Have strict measures in place so that everyone follows them.

 Payroll issues can be another potential area for a legal problem, especially if you have remote employees working in multiple states or countries.
 Ensure you are following the minimum wage requirement to avoid any legal consequences.
 Check with your payroll department or your payroll provider to ensure you comply with the laws.
 Know details about payroll deductions, payroll tax calculation, overtime calculation, payday frequency requirements, etc.

 If you’re hiring employees from a different country, ensure you adhere to the local labor laws and determine if you need to register in that country to avoid any legal troubles later.
-If you don’t have an HR department, it is a great idea to work with a professional employer organization (PEO) or an Employer of Record (EOR) familiar with the local employment and labor laws.
+Suppose you don’t have an HR department.
+In that case, it is a great idea to work with a professional employer organization (PEO) or an Employer of Record (EOR) familiar with the local employment and labor laws.

 Another issue that you should address in your remote work policy is what is expected of a remote employee if he/she ends up working when the office is closed due to some reason.
-If an employee has worked during this period, he/she must be paid for the hours they have invested.
-So, make it a point to clearly spell out what is expected of the employees in a similar situation.
+If an employee has worked during this period, the organization should pay the employees for invested hours.
+So, make it a point to spell out the organization’s expectations of the employees in a similar situation.

 While remote working came as a response to the pandemic, employers consider remote working to bring in flexibility, attract top talent, and manage operational costs.
 Remember, remote hiring is a long-term strategy and can be a win-win situation for all with careful planning.
 Knowing about these scenarios and how to avoid them will keep you out of any unwanted lawsuits.